zetavg/chromium-website/site/developers/how-tos/depottools/presubmit-scripts/index.md

-Presubmit scripts can perform automated checks on the files in your change and the description of your change, and either fail your attempt to upload or commit, show a warning that you must acknowledge before uploading/committing, or simply show an informational message as part of the output of `gcl`.
+Presubmit scripts can perform automated checks on the files in your change and the description of your change, and either fail your attempt to upload or commit, show a warning that you must acknowledge before uploading/committing, or simply show an informational message as part of the output of `git cl`.

 Examples of things presubmit scripts may be useful for include: